rravipra/DATA-512-Project-Final/README.md

 # DATA-512-Project Final

+# Wildfire Impact Analysis in Helena, Montana, U.S.A with a focus on the imapacts on Healthcare.

 # Goal:

 The goal of this project is to answer a few research questions based on the wildfire smoke impacts in Helena, Montana.